-Next, we observe in Figure \ref{fig:asymmetric_valley} the loss landscape around the convergent point is in better shape and forms an asymmetric valley.
-Therefore, we expect that the loss function around the solution uniformly satisfies the required conditions in our theory.
+Next, we observe in Figure \ref{fig:asymmetric_valley} that the loss landscape around the convergent point is in better shape and forms an asymmetric valley as observed by \cite{he2019asymmetric}.
 Specifically, Figure \ref{fig:asymmetric_valley} depicts the section of train and test loss functions across parameters obtained by the averaged SGD and SGD.
 The middle figure is the close-up view at the edge and plots each parameter.
-The right figure depicts the smoothed objectives with Gaussian noises in addition to train and test losses in log-scale.
+The right figure depicts the train and test losses, and the smoothed train losses with Gaussian noises in log-scale.
 We observe in Figure \ref{fig:asymmetric_valley} the phenomenon that SGD converges to an edge and averaged SGD converges to a flat side.
-This phenomenon can be explained by our theory because the minimizer of the smoothed asymptotic valley is shifted to a flat side as confirmed in a synthetic setting (Figure \ref{fig:var_eta}) and deep learning setting (the right of Figure \ref{fig:asymmetric_valley}).
-Moreover, the right figure indicates the possibility that the smoothed objective with appropriate stochastic gradient noise well approximates test loss, although we employ artificial noise (Gaussian) to depict graphs for simplicity.
-In addition, we observe that averaged SGD achieves a lower test loss which makes about 2\% improvement in the classification error on CIFAR100 dataset.
-These observations are also consistent with the experiments conducted in \citet{he2019asymmetric}.
+Our theory helps explain this phenomenon because the minimizer of the asymptotic valley can be shifted to a flat side by the smoothing as confirmed in the right of Figure \ref{fig:asymmetric_valley} as well as a synthetic setting (Figure \ref{fig:var_eta}).
+Moreover, the right figure indicates the possibility that the smoothed objective with appropriate stochastic gradient noise well approximates test loss.
+In fact, we observe that averaged SGD achieves a lower test loss which makes about 2\% improvement in the classification error on CIFAR100 dataset.
+These observations are consistent with the experiments conducted in \citet{he2019asymmetric}.

 Finally, to observe the non-trivial bias of the averaged SGD, we run SGD with the smaller step size from the parameter obtained by the averaged SGD with 600 epochs.
 Then, we observe in Figure \ref{fig:loss_plot} that the test loss is gradually getting worse, whereas the training loss is getting better.
-This result confirms that the averaged SGD with a large step size does not necessarily converge to the solution of the training loss, but converges to a parameter achieving a smaller test loss.
-We also observe the decrease of the test accuracy from 83.35 attained by the averaged SGD to 82.42.
+This result proves that the averaged SGD with a large step size does not necessarily converge to a local minimum of the training loss, but converges to a parameter achieving a smaller test loss.
+Moreover, we confirm that the test accuracy also decreases from 83.35 attained by the averaged SGD to 82.42.